AaltoSciComp/scicomp-docs/tech/index.rst

 ========
-ASC Tech
+CAIP
 ========

+CAIP == Cluster Administration in Practice

 Serie of the technical HPC seminars.
 Oriented primarily on the Triton team and FCCI admins but open for anyone interested.

-Share the knowledge and expertise.
+We share what we have learned.

 Informal.
 Free.

-We tell what we have learned over the years.

 Timing
 ======